About

 • Mentor-Mentee with Upper and Middle School Students

-Concordia Prep junior and seniors volunteer to be mentors to the sixth grade class.
+Juniors and seniors volunteer to be mentors to the sixth grade class.
 Once a month the mentors and mentees participate in team-building activities.
-During one of the activities, they competed in teams to build a paper tower that was strong enough to withstand a bottle of Febreze on top.
+During one of the activities, they held a friendly competition in teams to build a paper tower that was strong enough to withstand a bottle of Febreze on top.

 • Kezia the Comfort Dog Visits